worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Or it might be everything.
 We won't know until we listen."

 The flyby happened at 03:24 UTC.
-Sarah and Martin monitored through the night, thermoses of coffee on hand, notebooks ready.
+Liv and Martin monitored through the night, thermoses of coffee on hand, notebooks ready.

 The five-tone signal appeared right on schedule.
 C, D, E, F, G. Rising.
 Repeating.
 Then the voices—mission control communications, compressed and retransmitted.
 Nothing unexpected so far.